The Artificial Intelligence (A.I.) Adventure

 They apparently jokingly called themselves the "deep learning conspiracy".
 For decades these three men toiled away relentlessly as A.I. and deep learning fell in to the A.I. winter.
 The A.I. winter was the period in time where expectations and the reality of what was actually attainable clashed.
 The researches did not have the computing power or the data to completely explore its potential, so the funds dried up.
 It seems like their commitment to deep learning and Artificial Intelligence appears to have been vindicated.
 As Hinton was engaged in 2013 to work as a senior researcher at Google, assigned to expand their deep learning division.
 Facebook appointed LeCun and IBM recruited Bengio to work with the now well known IBM Watson project.

-From left to right, Geoffrey Hinton, Yann LeCun Yoshua Bengio and Tomi Poutanen.
+From left to right, Geoffrey Hinton, then Yann LeCun Yoshua Bengio and Tomi Poutanen.

 The fruits of their labour are without a doubt starting to show up in front of the general public, with deep learning appearing all over the place.
 Google uses it to improve its search experience and is clearly engaged in a massive way with Deep Mind, Google's Deep Mind program a short while ago defeated a human world champion in the board game "Go", which is well-known as being one of the most challenging board games ever produced.
 Amazon Alexa is also now showing up in households and just about every person knows Apples' s Siri and Microsoft's Cortana.